Never in a million years did I expect I would come to design and create gingerbread houses.

 I worked for 38 hours straight to finish it for delivery.
 Total hours into the complete build was somewhere around 150.
 I had 2 goals in mind while doing the build.
 One was keep it nice and clean.
 Second was making it fun for the kids.

 Get down to their level and look at what you are building.
 Now scroll back up 2 pictures.
-Do you see it?
+Do you see him stuck in the chimney?

 The kids noticed him right away.